-Protesters burn part of Guatemala’s Congress building
+Protesters torch Guatemala’s Congress building amid unrest

 GUATEMALA CITY (AP) - Hundreds of protesters broke into Guatemala’s Congress and burned part of the building Saturday amid growing demonstrations against President Alejandro Giammattei and the legislature for approving a controversial budget that cut educational and health spending.

 Video on social media showed flames shooting out a window in the legislative building.
-Police fired tear gas at protestors.
+Police fired tear gas at protestors, and about a dozen people were reported injured.

+“We are outraged by poverty, injustice, the way they have stolen the public’s money,” said psychology professor Rosa de Chavarría.

 “I feel like the future is being stolen from us.
 We don’t see any changes, this cannot continue like this,” said Mauricio Ramírez, a 20-year-old university student.